LAC-Tech/editor/README.md

 ## Micro

-Best console editor, but it's customisation will always be limited due to using console files
+Best console editor, but it's customisation will always be limited due to using JSON files.

 ## Emacs